Canucks beat Blackhawks 5-2 in Tocchet's debut as coach - WHIZ News

 Kuzmenko scored his 20th and 21st goals in the second period to tie it 2-all after 40 minutes.

+Tocchet saw plenty of things he liked in the win but knows plenty of work remains.

+“You like the result, but to me the hard part is to do it again,” he said.
+“It’s hard to win and you have to embrace the hardness.
+It’s hard to keep doing this stuff.
+It’s like a habit.
+You’ve got to keep doing it.”

-NOTES: Tocchet, who has also coached Tampa Bay and Arizona, had one practice and one game-day skate to prepare for the Blackhawks. … Vancouver failed to score on a four-minute power play early in the first period when Chicago’s Seth Jones was called for high-sticking. … Chicago center Max Domi was assessed an instigation minor, fighting major and 10-minute misconduct for a fight with Joshua at 8:13 of the second period. … Blackhawks forward Tyler Johnson, who had 14 points in 22 games, has been placed on injured reserve after aggravating a left ankle injury.
+NOTES: Tocchet, also a head coach with Tampa Bay from 2008-10, had one practice and one game-day skate to prepare for the Blackhawks. … Vancouver failed to score on a four-minute power play early in the first period when Chicago’s Seth Jones was called for high-sticking. … Chicago center Max Domi was assessed an instigation minor, fighting major and 10-minute misconduct for a fight with Joshua at 8:13 of the second period. … Blackhawks forward Tyler Johnson, who had 14 points in 22 games, has been placed on injured reserve after aggravating a left ankle injury.

 UP NEXT